 If you are starting a Colorado Brewery, you can expect:

-TTB Brewer’s Notice: In October, 2019, the average number of days to process a TTB Brewer’s Notice Application was just about 99 days (as of November 12, 2019 – the most current TTB update).
-That’s DOWN 5 days – from 104 days in September, but UP from July, 2019 (74).
-It appears the longer processing times are here to stay.
+TTB Brewer’s Notice: In November, 2019, the average number of days to process a TTB Brewer’s Notice Application was just about 77 days (as of December 23, 2019 – the most current TTB update).
+That’s DOWN 22 days – from 99 days in October.
 The time to process your Brewer’s Notice can vary depending on completeness of application and additional information needed by TTB.
 KEEP IN MIND these dates are AVERAGES.
 We regularly speak with TTB representatives and are reminded that Brewpubs are taking longer to process.

 State of Colorado Beer Manufacturer’s License: You’ll also need a Colorado Liquor License.
 The State of Colorado generally processes Beer Manufacturer’s Licenses in 3-4 months.
 It is best to submit the Colorado Brewer’s License Application at the same time you submit your TTB application.